craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Features.md

 ##### Menagerie Manager
 *Prerequisite:* Proficiency in Animal Handling
 > "For whatever reason, you have can call upon the aid of a number of magical creatures.
-While they never directly assist you, their presence emboldens you."
+While they never directly assist you, their presence certainly emboldens you."

 You may only ever have one Pet active at any given time.
 During a short or long rest, you may replace your currently active Pet with another Pet in your Menagerie.

 You can add a given Pet to your Menagerie by performing an associated ritual, the components of which are listed alongside the Pet's active effects.
-This ritual takes 10 minutes, and consumes its components.
+This ritual takes 10 minutes to complete, and consumes its components.

 | Pet             | Ritual Cost                    | Active Effects                                                                                                                                                                             |
 | --------------- | ------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |